neph1/LlamaTale/README.md

 The goal is to merge the structure of MU* frameworks with the creative and generative abilities of LLM's for the ultimate immersive roleplaying experience.

-I heard discord is a thing.
+There's a discord server.
 Go there to get help and discuss LlamaTale: https://discord.gg/8SCKjEbU

 Check the wiki for some instructions: https://github.com/neph1/LlamaTale/wiki

+I try to test before each release, but I'm just one developer.
+If something doesn't work, please rasie an Issue, and I'll try to fix it ASAP.

 Features: